 Today, African hunting trips with a Professional Hunter are the norm and are even more popular than ever, even if on a somewhat smaller scale.
-Now big game hunting battles against general public disapproval, unscrupulous operators and red tape which can make arranging an African hunt a major and complex mission - finding a hunt suitable for you, trying not to get ripped off, getting the paperwork right - the list goes on....
+However now big game hunting battles against general public disapproval, unscrupulous operators and red tape which can make arranging an African hunt a major and complicated mission.

 You can look up information on general African hunting topics from planning a hunt and trophy shipping to specifics on hunting and travel in any of 13 different African hunting countries.

 So our aim is to provide accurate, unbiased, up-to-date information on all aspects of an African hunting safari.

 Everything we have learned and discovered over the years of living, hunting and travelling in Africa is contained in Shakari Connection.

 Whether you are just dreaming about hunting Africa or already planning your hunt, you will find all the help you need here.

 A word of warning though...When you do arrive in Africa on your first hunting safari, you will fall hopelessly under it's spell and will be committed to return time and time again - all you need is enough information and a little common sense to make your African hunting safari career a huge success.